Blog >

 While research is still far behind the market, one of the more analyzed areas is anxiety relief, a condition that affects roughly 40 million Americans each year.

-What makes things worse is that anxiety is all around us, everyday.
+What makes things worse is that anxiety is all around us, every day.
 Think about it: The world tends to stress us all out for one reason or another.
 The past few years have only made things more intense and sometimes daunting.
-If it isn’t one stressful thing, it’s another.
-From our daily struggles to global concerns, we all are prone to suffering from anxiety.
+If it isn't one stressful thing, it's another.
+From our daily struggles to global concerns, we are all prone to suffering from anxiety.

 Many have claimed for decades that cannabis helps reduce anxiety of many types.
 Recent studies have supported those long-held beliefs, concluding that cannabis may help people suffering from PTSD and numerous others looking to cope with stress.